OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 - `CalForce.force`: pointer to the ExaDiS force binding object

 ##### Methods
-- `state = CalForce.NodeForce(DisNetManager, state)`: Computes nodal forces for all nodes and place the result in the `state` dictionary.
+- `state = CalForce.NodeForce(N: DisNetManager, state: dict, pre_compute=True)`: Computes nodal forces for all nodes and place the result in the `state` dictionary.
+By default, option `pre_compute=True`, meaning that a call to the `PreCompute()` operation will be made before evaluating the forces.
-- `state = CalForce.PreCompute(DisNetManager, state)`: Call to the force pre-compute operation, which may be required before calls to the `OneNodeForce()` method.
-This is because some force modules (e.g. FFT) requires certain values to be pre-computed and up-to-date before forces can be evaluated efficiently.
-There is no need to call `PreCompute()` before a call to the global `NodeForce()` method, as the pre-compute step is always called internally in `NodeForce()`.
+- `state = CalForce.PreCompute(N: DisNetManager, state: dict)`: Call to the force pre-compute operation, e.g. as some force modules (e.g. FFT) requires certain values to be pre-computed and up-to-date before forces can be evaluated efficiently.
+In general, there is no need to call `PreCompute()` before a call to the global `NodeForce()` method, as by default the pre-compute step is called internally in `NodeForce()`.
+However, a call to `PreCompute()` may be required before calling `OneNodeForce()` (e.g. if the network has been updated since the last call to `NodeForce()`).
-- `f = CalForce.OneNodeForce(DisNetManager, state, tag, update_state)`: Compute the nodal force `f` on a single node specified by its `tag`.
+- `f = CalForce.OneNodeForce(N: DisNetManager, state: state, tag, update_state=True)`: Compute the nodal force `f` on a single node specified by its `tag`.
 The `PreCompute()` operation may need to be called before calling `OneNodeForce()`.

 #### Force calculation wrappers
 In addition to `CalForce` modules, `pyexadis` provides wrappers to some internal ExaDiS force calculation functions, which can be called from python with `pyexadis.<function>(...)`.
 The following functions are currently available:
-- `f = pyexadis.compute_force_n2(ExaDisNet, mu, nu, a)`: compute elastic interaction forces using a brute-force N^2 segment pair summation.
+- `f = pyexadis.compute_force_n2(G: ExaDisNet, mu, nu, a)`: compute elastic interaction forces using a brute-force N^2 segment pair summation.
-- `f = pyexadis.compute_force_cutoff(ExaDisNet, mu, nu, a, cutoff, maxseg)`: compute elastic forces including interactions up to a given cutoff distance between segment pairs.
+- `f = pyexadis.compute_force_cutoff(G: ExaDisNet, mu, nu, a, cutoff, maxseg)`: compute elastic forces including interactions up to a given cutoff distance between segment pairs.
 Argument `maxseg` is needed to ensure that no segment pair is missed when building the neighbor list.
-- `f = pyexadis.compute_force_segseglist(ExaDisNet, mu, nu, a, segseglist)`: compute elastic forces provided a list user-defined list of segment pairs.
+- `f = pyexadis.compute_force_segseglist(G: ExaDisNet, mu, nu, a, segseglist)`: compute elastic forces provided a list user-defined list of segment pairs.
 Argument `segseglist` must be an array of size=(Npair,2) indicating the indices of each pair of segments to consider in the calculation.
 Each pair must be unique, e.g. if pair (2,3) is included, then pair (3,2) must not be included or its contribution will be double-counted.
 Self-interactions, e.g. pair (2,2), must not be included.